HSBC Securities slashes price target on Ballard Power Systems Inc. [BLDP] – find out why.

 Sponsored

-“Our transition to a commercial products company is gaining momentum, with growing market acceptance of our fuel cell engines across our verticals,” said Randy MacEwen, President and CEO.
-“We shipped a record number of fuel cell engines in the quarter, allowing us to close out the year with Q4 revenue of $46.8 million, up 132% year-over-year.
-We also booked $64.7 million of new orders in Q4, resulting in a product-based Order Backlog now 15% higher than the same period last year.”.
+Ballard plans for the new facility, dubbed Ballard Rockwall Giga 1, to be located on a parcel of 22 acres of industrial land within the Rockwall Technology Park in Rockwall, Texas.
+In Phase I, Ballard plans to invest approximately US$160 million (net of the US$40 million in expected DOE grants) from 2024 through the end of 2027 to build and commission a new manufacturing facility with annual production capacity of 8 million membrane electrode assemblies (MEAs), 8 million bipolar plates, 20,000 fuel cell stacks, and up to 20,000 fuel cell engines per year, or the equivalent of 3 gigawatts of fuel cells.
+The land acquisition rights and facility design provide Ballard with optionality for additional future phases at the Rockwall site.
+Future phases are expected to further increase production scaling and capacity expansion with much lower capital requirements.

+The stocks have a year to date performance of -22.97 percent and weekly performance of 2.15 percent.
+The stock has been moved at -28.39 percent over the last six months.
+The stock has performed -8.36 percent around the most recent 30 days and changed -19.94 percent over the most recent 3-months.

-If compared to the average trading volume of 3.06M shares, BLDP reached a trading volume of 5327394 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.85M shares, BLDP reached to a volume of 3223644 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 HSBC Securities have made an estimate for Ballard Power Systems Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 24, 2023.
 While these analysts kept the previous recommendation, HSBC Securities raised their target price to Hold.
 The new note on the price target was released on September 25, 2023, representing the official price target for Ballard Power Systems Inc. stock.
 On June 27, 2023, analysts decreased their price target for BLDP shares from 6 to 5.

-Ballard Power Systems Inc. [BLDP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.89.
-With this latest performance, BLDP shares dropped by -16.22% in over the last four-week period, additionally sinking by -30.94% over the last 6 months – not to mention a drop of -47.36% in the past year of trading.
+Ballard Power Systems Inc. [BLDP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.15.
+With this latest performance, BLDP shares dropped by -8.36% in over the last four-week period, additionally sinking by -28.39% over the last 6 months – not to mention a drop of -43.56% in the past year of trading.

 Ballard Power Systems Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 11.60 and a Current Ratio set at 12.25.